perladvent/perldotcom/content/article/_pub_2001_07_10_crypto.md

 {
-   "description" : " Having purchased the $250 cookie recipe from Neiman-Marcus, Alice wants to send it to Bob, but keep it away from Eve, who snoops on everyone's network traffic from the cubicle down the hall.
-How can Perl help her?
-Ciphers...", "draft" : null,
    "tags" : [
       "crypto-cryptography-crypt-idea-blowfish-symmetric"
    ],
-   "slug" : "/pub/2001/07/10/crypto.html",
+   "thumbnail" : "/images/_pub_2001_07_10_crypto/111-crypto.jpg",
-   "categories" : "Security",
+   "categories" : "security",
+   "image" : null,
-   "title" : "Symmetric Cryptography in Perl", "authors" : [
+   "title" : "Symmetric Cryptography in Perl",
+   "date" : "2001-07-10T00:00:00-08:00",
+   "authors" : [
       "abhijit-menon-sen"
    ],
-   "image" : null,
+   "draft" : null,
-   "thumbnail" : "/images/_pub_2001_07_10_crypto/111-crypto.jpg",
-   "date" : "2001-07-10T00:00:00-08:00"
+   "description" : " Having purchased the $250 cookie recipe from Neiman-Marcus, Alice wants to send it to Bob, but keep it away from Eve, who snoops on everyone's network traffic from the cubicle down the hall.
+How can Perl help her?
+Ciphers...", "slug" : "/pub/2001/07/10/crypto.html"
 }